vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * The MySQL service should really not run as root.
 The service and all mysql directories should be run and accessible from another account - mysql as an example.

-* When MySQL is initialised, it creates a master account (root by default) that has all privileges to all databases on MySQL.
+* When MySQL is initialized, it creates a master account (root by default) that has all privileges to all databases on MySQL.
 This root account differs from the system root account, although it might still have the same password due to default install steps offered by MySQL.

 * Commands can be executed inside MySQL, however, commands are executed as the current logged in user.